Jewish City Tour of Riga,

 About this talk

-The Jewish history of Riga reaches as far back as the 13th century, but it wouldn't be for at least 200 more years that Jews would make an economic impact.
-An interesting fact is that in the late 1920s, Riga became the center of the global Lubavitch movement due to its leader, R. Yosef Yitzhak Schneerson, who received citizenship and protection by the Latvian government after being exiled from the Soviet Union.
+The Jewish presence in Riga dates back to the 13th century, though it would take another two centuries before Jews began to make a significant economic impact.
+Interestingly, in the late 1920s, Riga became the center of the global Lubavitch movement under the leadership of Rabbi Yosef Yitzhak Schneersohn, who received Latvian citizenship and protection after being exiled from the Soviet Union.

-The city recently emerged from behind the Iron Curtain, and is still playing catch-up with the rest of western Europe.
-Contrasts abound.
-A five-minute walk from the historic Old Town will take you either to stunning Art Nouveau structures designed by Jewish architect Mikhail Eisenstein or to crumbling wooden houses, to a modern architectural masterpiece or to a brutalist soviet bloc.
+Since emerging from behind the Iron Curtain, the city has been catching up with the rest of Western Europe—contrasts abound.
+Just a five-minute walk from the historic Old Town might take you to stunning Art Nouveau buildings designed by Jewish architect Mikhail Eisenstein, or to crumbling wooden houses; to a modern architectural masterpiece, or to a stark Soviet-era bloc.
 Come and discover this hidden gem with us.

 About Daniel

-Daniel Gurevich was born in Vilnius in 1979 and made Aliya to Israel in 1997 before returning to Lithuania and becoming an expert in the travel industry.
+Daniel Gurevich was born in Vilnius in 1979 and made Aliyah to Israel in 1997 before returning to Lithuania, where he became an expert in the travel industry.

-Today he is the General Manager of his own family business, the Travel Agency Jerulita.
-His tours are conducted in Hebrew, English, Russian and Lithuanian, and focus on Jewish heritage, religion, history and culture in the Baltic States.
-Holocaust and relations between Jews and local people are subjects of his particular interest and in which he does personal research.
-Architecture, especially Art Nouveau, is one of his specialties.
+Today, he serves as the General Manager of his family-owned company, the travel agency Jerulita.
+His tours are conducted in Hebrew, English, Russian, and Lithuanian, and focus on Jewish heritage, religion, history, and culture in the Baltic States.
+The Holocaust and Jewish–local relations are subjects of particular interest to him and areas in which he conducts personal research.
+Architecture—especially Art Nouveau—is another of his specialties.

-He really enjoys working with people and every tour gives him new energy for the next one.
+Daniel genuinely enjoys working with people, and every tour gives him new energy for the next one.

 With your contribution you will also be donating to the youth club ILAN in Vilnius.
 This local Jewish community organization does a great job bringing Jewish values to our children.